yul154/Jnova/Core Java Volume/Chapter 4 Objects and Classes.md

 }
 ```
 ### 4.6.6 Calling Another Constructor
-If the first statement of a constructor has the form this(. . .), then the constructor calls another constructor of the same class
+If the first statement of a constructor has the form this(. . .), then the constructor calls another constructor of the same class。

 ```
 public Employee(double s) {
 	this("Employee #" + nextId, s);// calls Employee(String, double)